AxisCommunications/opc-ua-gaugereader-acap/README.md

 ### Manual installation and configuration

-Upload the ACAP file (the file with the `.eap` extension for the camera's architecture) through the camera's web UI: *Apps->Add app*
+Upload the ACAP application file (the file with the `.eap` extension for the camera's architecture) through the camera's web UI: *Apps->Add app*

-When installed, start the ACAP.
+When installed, start the application.

 ![Web UI Screenshot](images/web_ui_open_settings.png)

-Open the ACAP's settings page in the web interface (available when the ACAP is running) by clicking the *Open* button.
+Open the application's settings page in the web interface (available when the application is running) by clicking the *Open* button.

 ![Web UI Screenshot](images/web_ui_settings.png)